martenlienen/icml-nips-iclr-dataset/README.md

 The dataset contains all paper titles, authors and their affiliations from the years

-- ICML: 2017-2018
+- ICML: 2017-2019
-- NIPS: 2016-2018
+- NIPS: 2006-2018
-- ICLR: 2018
+- ICLR: 2018-2019

-For NIPS you could in theory scrape the data since 2006 because that is when they introduced their current web interface but for the other two that is all this scraping script can do.
+The earliest years are always the years in which the respective conference introduced the web interface which this script is compatible with.